Are Propane Heaters Safe Indoors? Tips, Facts, & FAQ

 Propane Heaters Explained

 A propane heater is an appliance that converts a liquid fuel (propane) into heat.
 In other words, you can use a propane heater to make your home more comfortable in many different ways.
 You can use it to warm your home during the cold months, or you can use it to dehumidify a room with excess moisture in it.
-There are many different types of propane heaters available:

 How Does a Propane Heater Work?

 A gas heater converts fuel into heat by burning it.
 All gas heaters burn fuel, whether natural gas, propane, butane, or another type of fuel.
 These fuels are burned inside a burner chamber that gets extremely hot.
 The heat then passes through a heat exchanger to warm the air inside the room.